loighic/loighic.github.io/_pages/macro/pt1/trade.md

 jacket every time that it produces a pair of pants.
 Producing pants has a higher opportunity cost for Brazil.

 So, these two countries decide to trade.
-Even though Italy has an absolute advantage in the production of jackets and pants, both countries will specialize in the good for which they have a *comparative* advantage. **Italy will produce only pants, and Brazil will produce only jackets.** When we were examining the example of trade between Saudi Arabia and the United States, we said that a country will *sell* a good for any "price" that is *higher* than their opportunity cost.
+Even though Italy has an absolute advantage in the production of jackets and pants, both countries will specialize in the good for which they have a *comparative* advantage. **Italy will produce only pants, and Brazil will produce only jackets.**

+A country will *sell* a good for any "price" that is *higher* than their opportunity cost.
 At the same time, a country will *buy* a good for any "price" that is *lower* than their opportunity cost.
 Focusing on pants, we get these boundaries for the trade:

 > Italy will sell a pair of pants for any price that is higher than .25
 > jackets.